-Samuel Gregg, the Acton Institute’s director of research, recently wrote a poignant article for the Witherspoon Institute titled Reason, Faith, and the Struggle for Western Civilization.
-Gregg argues for the reaffirmation of Western civilization, its roots, and its accomplishments.
-We need not be “faithful Jews or orthodox Christians to affirm Western civilization’s achievements,” but it is vital that we realize “these faiths’ indispensable role in the growth of Western culture.”
+In an article published at the Witherspoon Institute, Samuel Gregg argues for the reaffirmation of Western civilization, its roots and its accomplishments.
+We need not be “faithful Jews or orthodox Christians to affirm Western civilization’s achievements,” but it is vital that we realize “these faiths’ indispensable role in the growth of Western culture,” he writes.

-Gregg explains that today there seems to be a trend to disparage the West, evidenced by current terrorism and even by the West itself (by “studiously ignoring or denigrating the West’s impressive achievements”).
-To counteract this, Gregg paints a large picture of Western accomplishments for his readers, ranging in scope from the Rule of Benedict to the building of St. Paul’s Cathedral to the rule of law and limited government.
+Gregg explains that today there seems to be a trend to disparage the West, evidenced by current terrorism and even by attitudes in the West, “studiously ignoring or denigrating the West’s impressive achievements.”
+To counteract this, Gregg paints a large picture of Western accomplishments, ranging in scope from the Rule of Benedict to the building of St. Paul’s Cathedral to the rule of law and limited government.

-The indispensable contribution Judaism and Christianity has made to Western culture should spurn “discussion and affirmation”.
+The West’s indispensable Judeo Christian roots should produce “discussion and affirmation.”
 Gregg concludes his article by encouraging “believers and non-believers alike to rediscover and reaffirm those truths without which … the West will eventually become unknown to itself.”

 (Picture: By Skyden67 (Own work) [CC BY-SA 3.0], via Wikimedia Commons)